Ralim/usb-pd/README.md

 - Can work without an RTOS (you may need to put some work into)
 - Must be able to respond to the interrupt or poll in under 10ms
 - Can be used in polling for events (no irq) but its not reccomended
+- Little Endian processor (PD communication is LE, and this is assumed in the project)

 ## Implementing this library